wonbyte/rating-stencil-component/readme.md

 You may notice that the `h()` function has been imported from the `@stencil/core` module.
 This function is needed to allow Stencil to turn the JSX into Virtual DOM elements.
 In fact, Stencil uses a tiny Virtual DOM layer similar to the one used by React.

-> **Note: The Stencil development environment provides support for hot reloading, so if your environment is running after an npm start, any changes to the project's files will cause its automatic rebuilding and running.
-This means that you don't need to type again npm start.**
+> **Note: The Stencil development environment provides support for hot reloading, so if your environment is running after an npm start, any changes to the project's files will trigger automatic reloading.**

 We imported the `@Prop()` decorator.
 This decorator allows us to map the properties of the component class to attributes in the markup side of the component.
 We added the `maxValue` property, which represents the maximum number of stars to show, and the v`alue` property, which indicates the current rating value and so the number of full stars to be shown.
 As you can see, each property has a default value.
 These properties decorated with `@Prop()` allows us to use the component's markup as follows: `<my-rating max-value="6" value="2"></my-rating>`